gazliddon/gazm/gazm/README.md

 ## 0.9.2

 ### Done

-### Todo
 * Remove stargate source and binaries
 * Add CSUM checks for SG compilation
 * Add sound rom compilation to stargate

+### Todo
+* Make tokenize CPU agnostic
+* Endian agnosticism in Binary struct (can I use a memblock?)
 * Add 6502
-* Endian agnosticism in Binary struct (can I use a memblock?)
-* Find a that I can have CPU specific data in the Assembler class
+* Find a way to separate and persist CPU specific data in the Assembler class
     * Specifically for SetDp - Dp storage on 6809
     * Remove SetDp warnings
 * Collect warnings for binary mismatches for non opocode binary writing